Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And if you kept compounding that, so you're making $14,000

-$400 your first year now if you take that cash flow and you just keep rolling it over and then you also buy an extra additional two units that next year and you keep buying two and sean we're talking twelve fifteen thousand dollar maybe at the max twenty thousand dollar twenty thousand dollars down to close that's nothing for closing and then you're making that much money is that on like a fifty thousand dollar house like what's the value of the house well
+Now, if you take that cash flow and you just keep rolling it over, and then you also buy an extra additional two units that next year, and you keep buying two, And Sean, we're talking $1,000, $15,000, maybe at the max

-80 to 120k a lot of these deals are seller financed or creative financed and subject to is a whole different world with Pacemorby and those guys.
+80 to 120K.
+A lot of these deals are seller financed or creative financed and subject to is a whole different.

 And especially with, you know, obviously these cash flowing properties, it makes sense.
-And, you know, obviously your credit needs to be good.
+And, you know, obviously, credit needs to be good.

-If you have bad credit and you have not a lot of money, you have two options, seller financing, subject to.
+If you have bad credit and you have not a lot of money, you have two options: seller financing, subject two.
 That's really it.

 And I'm being honest with you.
 Yeah, because you can't get a loan.